bor0/gidti/manuscript/chapter4.md

 and_comm (And_intro a b) = And_intro b a
 ```

 As we've discussed, we can use product types to encode pairs.
-Now we can note the following similarities with our earlier definition of `swap`:
+We can note the following similarities with our earlier definition of `swap`:

 1. `And_intro x y` is equivalent to constructing a product type `(x, y)`
 1. Left-elimination, which is a pattern match of `And_intro a _` is equivalent to the first element of the product type